CSV Importer Improved Wordpress Plugin - Rating, Reviews, Demo & Download

 Once custom taxonomies are set up in your theme’s functions.php file or

-by using a 3rd party plugin, csv_ctax_(taxonomy name) columns can be
+by using a 3rd party plugin, csv_ctax_(taxonomy name)

 used to assign imported data to the taxonomies.